tfha/syntetic_rock_joint_generation_for_ml/README.md

 - Use of **pyenv** for managing Python versions.
 - Use of the **Hydra** configuration framework for easy configuration of the model and training parameters.
 - Use of **mlflow** for tracking experiments and model parameters.
 The path to each experiment config in hydra is stored in mlflow, so you can easily reproduce the results of each experiment.
 - Use of **tensorboard** for tracking training metrics, loss-development, computational profiling and model performance while the model is training.
-The distinction between the two is that tensorboard is used for tracking the training process, while mlflow is used for tracking the results of the training process.
+The distinction between the two is that tensorboard is used to investigate each train/eval process, while mlflow is used for tracking the end-results of the training process.
 - Use **pydantic** schemes to validate the configuration parameters.
 - Use of **optuna** for hyperparameter optimization.
+Each run, including hydra-config path and yaml file with hyperparameters, is tracked in mlflow.
 - Use of the **black**, **isort** and **ruff** code formatters for code formatting and linting.
 - Use of **segmentation-models-pytorch** for loading well implemented solutions for networks such as UNet, DeepLabV3, etc.
 - Use of **torchmetrics** for metrics calculation.